Breadcrumb

 Biobank

 We have set up a biobank for studies of diurnal variation and variability of different biomarkers (see section on Biomarkers).
-We now study 23 different elements in collaboration with STAMI, Norge (Dag Ellingsen), and in another project, together with department of Nutrition at Sahlgrenska Academy (Helena Filipsson Nyström), we will study iodine.
+We study 23 different elements in collaboration with STAMI, Norway (Dag Ellingsen), and in another project, together with the department of Nutrition at Sahlgrenska Academy (Helena Filipsson Nyström), we have studied iodine.
+Studies of cobalt, lithium and nickel are ongoing.
+In addition, biobank samples are used to study 8OHdG levels in urine in collaboration with Marcus Cooke, University of South Florida.

 Welders and manganese exposure

-The impact on neuropsychological functions among welders with current manganese exposure is investigated in an ongoing project.
-In this project we collaborate with Stockholm University (project leader Göran Lidén), Dept of Occupational and Environmental Medicine and MR Physics at Örebro University Hospital, and CMIV at Linköping University.
+An ongoing research project investigates how different welding methods affect the uptake and accumulation of manganese in the brain, as well as the impact on neuropsychological functions.
+The project is conducted in collaboration with Stockholm University (project leader Göran Lidén), the Department of Occupational and Environmental Medicine and MR Physics at Örebro University Hospital, and CMIV (Center for Medical Image Science and Visualization) at Linköping University.